sailpoint-oss/golang-sdk/api_triggers_v1/docs/Models/Sourcecreated.md

 ### NewSourcecreated

-`func NewSourcecreated(id string, name string, type_ string, created time.Time, connector string, actor SourcecreatedActor, ) *Sourcecreated`
+`func NewSourcecreated(id string, name string, type_ string, created SailPointTime, connector string, actor SourcecreatedActor, ) *Sourcecreated`

 NewSourcecreated instantiates a new Sourcecreated object This constructor will assign default values to properties that have it defined,